 Benjamin Moore Calm: The Quick and Dirty on LRV, Undertones and a Little More

-What type of paint colour is Calm?
+What type of paint color is Benjamin Moore Calm?

-Calm is an off-white paint colour that is a soft, warm gray, which means it’s a gray with a bit of brown in it to warm it up.
+Calm is an off-white paint color that is a soft, warm gray, which means it’s a gray with a bit of brown in it to warm it up.
 And while it might LOOK gray…it’s not and it has a considerably noticeable undertone which will chat about shortly.

 Calm has an LRV of almost 78, which means it’s planted quite nicely in the off-white range, without getting too close to the white range.